What are Sacrifice Zones?

 No More Sacrifice Zone Resources

 As explained in the provided resources above, the No More Sacrifice Zone Policy Proposal uses the Environmental Protection Agency’s Environmental Justice Screening and Mapping Tool to determine if a community qualifies as a Sacrifice Zone.
 More details on this qualification can be found in the “Proposal for New Regulatory Policies in Sacrifice Zones Presentation (English).”
 Further instructions on how to use the EJSCREEN can be found in the “Database Instructions Guide.”
 Please feel free to lookup your community and explore all of the functions of the EJSCREEN.
 For further questions on how to use the EJSCREEN beyond its function for the No More Sacrifice Zones Policy Proposal please use the “help” option on the EJSCREEN mapping web page.

 The Center for Health, Environment & Justice is conducting conversational meetings in communities across the country to discuss ideas and foster support for a No More Sacrifice Zones Policy.
 At each meeting, CHEJ presents the Proposal for New Regulatory Policies in Sacrifice Zones Presentation and distributes all No More Sacrifice Zones resources.
 The floor is then open for questions, commentary and suggestions on the policy proposal to gather community insight on the type of policy residents of polluted zones would like enforced.

-Are you interested in hosting your own community meeting?
+Are you interested in hosting your own meetings?

 Please contact us by sending your email below to receive more information on how to host a No More Sacrifice Zones conversational meeting in your community.